objcio/articles/2014-08-02-behavior-driven-development.md

 tags: article
 ---

-Starting you adventure with testing is not an easy task, especially if you don't have someone to help you out.
+Starting your adventure with testing is not an easy task, especially if you don't have someone to help you out.
 If you ever tried that then you probably remember that moment when you've thought: this is it.
 I am starting testing now.
-I've heard so much about TDD and how beneficitial it is that I'm starting doing it right now.
+I've heard so much about TDD and how beneficial it is that I'm starting doing it right now.

 Then you sat down in front of your computer.
 You opened your IDE.
 You created a new test file for one of your components.